Matt O'Malley: Sixth term (2020 and 2021)

 Malley was reelected in the 2019 Boston City Council election, running unopposed In the weeks before the 2020–22 Boston City Council term, support in the election of a new council president was initially sharply divided in their support between O'Malley and Kim Janey.
 Janey, with an important endorsement from Michelle Wu, ultimately secured enough pledges of support to secure her the council presidency.
 On January 6, 2020, O'Malley joined all member (except Frank Baker, who abstained) in unanimously electing Janey.
 After Janey (as council president) became the acting mayor of Boston in March 2021, O'Malley began serving as president of the council in an acting capacity, officially as president pro tempore.

 In October 2021, O'Malley voted against legislation that was passed by the City Council which restricted the use of rubber bullets, tear gas, and pepper spray by the Boston Police Department.

 In October 2021, the City Council passed and Acting Mayor Janey signed into law an ordinance sponsored by O'Malley requiring buildings in the city that are larger than 20,000 square feet to reach net-zero carbon emissions by the year 2050 and setting emissions reporting requirements for such buildings.
 For years, joined by fellow council members Michelle Wu and Lydia Edwards, O'Malley had pushed to have the city divest its financial resources from fossil fuels.
 In November 2021, Wu (as mayor) signed such an ordinance into law.

 In December 2020, O'Malley announced that he would not seek re-election in the 2021 Boston City Council election, making his sixth term his final.

 Post-Council employment

 In December 2021, O'Malley announced his new position as chief sustainability officer for Vicinity Energy, the largest district energy provider in the United States.
 Vicinity Energy is an American district energy subsidiary of Antin Infrastructure Partners.

 Personal life

-O'Malley and his wife, Kathryn, have one daughter.
+O'Malley and his wife, Kathryn, have two daughters.
 His second cousin is Jen O'Malley Dillon.